cmceniry/kant/README.md

 # kant: A tracker for design docs

-Cribbing from [tom][Tom Limoncelli], it's good to "think before you do."
+Cribbing from [Tom Limoncelli][tom], it's good to "think before you do."
 One way to reflect this is by writing up Design Docs.

 Kant is a simple tracker for some of these documents.